 Planning to propose soon?
 An engagement ring is likely one of the biggest purchases you’ll ever make, both in sentiment and cost.
-There are a few options when it comes to insuring a ring: If you have homeowners or renters insurance, you can add a jewelry rider to your policy, or you can purchase stand-alone personal articles insurance.
-But to make sure you’re covered in the unfortunate event of theft, loss or damage—anywhere in the world—you need an insurer that specializes in jewelry.
-(Our founder uses Jewelers Mutual Insurance Group.)
+There are a few options when it comes to insuring a ring: f you have homeowners or renters insurance, you can add a jewelry rider to your policy, or you can purchase stand-alone personal articles insurance.
+But to make sure you’re covered in any unfortunate event (like theft, loss or damage—worldwide) you’ll need an insurance company that is dedicated to jewelry and only jewelry: an insurance company like Jewelers Mutual Insurance Group.
 Need more convincing?
-If you ever find yourself in one of the unlucky scenarios below (they happen more often than you’d think!), you’ll be happy you took the extra step to insure that most prized of possessions.
+Here are seven real life scenarios that prove insuring the ring is (almost!) as important as the ring itself.

 1. You’re proposing abroad.

 Vacations are supposed to be stress-free, but we all know that mishaps, well, happen.
 Traveling with a ring in your pocket or hidden in a suitcase can be daunting, especially if you have to go through customs.
 Theft or loss while abroad is one of the most common insurance claims—especially when we’re talking about possessions as tiny as jewelry.
 But if you added your ring to your homeowners policy, you might be out of luck—they may not offer coverage while traveling overseas.

 2. You’re the victim of a robbery (or just a disappearance).

 Theft happens—a lot.
 US households experience around 13 million property crimes each year.
 Pretty shocking, if you ask us.
 And because jewelry is light and easy to carry, it’s often the first thing thieves go for.
 But even if you don’t quite know what happened to your ring, Jewelers Mutual Insurance Group has you covered for any “mysterious disappearance.”
 Took your ring off while gardening and can’t be sure whether some person (or animal) swiped it?
 Not a problem.